Emma-Marie/assignment4_Emma-Marie/README.md

 # assignment4_vis_self-assigned_Emma-Marie

 ## 1. Contribution
-I have created this assignment by myself and not in colaboration with other students.
-The classification part of the assignment is inspired by the blogpost "Image Classification for beginner" from MLearning.ai.
+The code for this assignment has been developed on my own, but with inspiration from classmates during the class lectures.
+The functions in the scripts ```features.py``` and ```plotting.py``` in the ```utils``` folder is provided by my teacher Ross.

 ## 2. Description and purpose

-This assignment consists of two main scripts: an image search script (```image_search.py```) using the NearestNeighbors approach from Scikit-learn, and an image classification script (```image_clf.py```) using a finetuned version of VGG16 from tensorflow.keras.
-The two scripts are located in the ```src``` folder.
+This assignment consists of two main scripts: ```image_search.py``` is an image search script using k-nearest neighbor from ```Scikit-learn``` and the CNN VGG16 model from ```tensorflow.keras```, while ```image_clf.py``` is an image classification script, which uses a finetuned version of the VGG16 model to classify the image dataset.
+The assignment has two purposes:

-The purpose of the assignment is the following:
-- train an image search model using NearestNeighbors and VGG16.
-    - find and plot the five images, which is most similar to a self-chosen image from the data set which is argparsed into the model through the commandline.
+1)	to train an image search model to find and plot the five images most similar to a chosen target image, which is parsed into the script using argparse.
-    - save a plot with the target image and the plot of the five most similar images in the ```out``` folder.
-- train an image classifier using VGG16 and finetuning its last layers.
-    - create a classification report and save it in the ```out``` folder.
-    - create a validation and loss plot and save it in the ```out``` folder.
-    - save the trained model in the ```models``` folder.
-        - NB: No model is pushed to the ```models``` folder on Github because of the size of the model.
+2)	To train an image classifier using a version of VGG16 of which the last layers are finetuned on this specific dataset.
+Then the model is able to predict the class of the target image chosen through argparse, and the class is printed in the terminal.

 ## 3. Methods
+My assignment consists of two scripts, which can both be found in the ```src``` folder:
+The ```image_search.py``` load the VGG16 model and uses it together with the function from the ```features.py```utils script to get the image features for all images in the chosen subfolder and append them to a list.
+Then it gets the features from the chosen target image and uses ```k-nearest neighbor``` to find the most similar images to the target image and create a list of the five images most similar to the target image.
+The output is a data frame with the names and distance scores of these images, and a plot of these images and the target image.
+They are saved in the ```out``` folder.
+The ```image_clf.py``` creates a data frame of image paths and labels, creates a dictionary with the labels represented as numbers, combine the images and encoded labels, and split the data into train, test and validation data.
+Then the ```VGG16``` model is loaded and flatten, dropout and dense layers are added to the model, which is then trained on the data.
+The class of the image chosen through argparse is predicted and printed in the terminal.
+The output is a classification report and a plot showing the loss and accuracy curve of the train and validation data.
+They are saved in the ```out``` folder.
+The trained model is saved in the ```models``` folder.
+Note that the saved model hasn’t been pushed to GitHub because of the size limits on GitHub.

+### 3.1 Utils
+The ```features.py``` script provided by Ross uses the function preprocessed_input() from VGG16  to extract image features, which are then flattened and normalized.

 ## 4. Data
-The data used in this assignment is called ```Cultural Heritage Dataset - Orthodox Churches``` and is downloaded from Kaggle.
+The data used for this assignment is called ```Cultural Heritage Dataset – Orthodox Churches``` and is downloaded from Kaggle.
+The dataset contains images of Christian Orthodox churches and consists of a main folder called ```Orthodox_Churches``` containing the four subfolders ```Chandelier```, ```Dome```, ```Frescoes```, and ```Lunette```.
+Each subfolder name is also the name of the class of the images, which it contains.
+Each class holds 200 images, which gives 800 images in total.

-DESCRIBE DATA

-### 4.1 Load the data
+### 4.1 Get the data
 Before running the scripts, please download the dataset from Kaggle (4MB) here: https://www.kaggle.com/datasets/rjankovic/cultural-heritage-orthodox-churches.
-Place the data in the ```in``` folder, so your folder structure looks like this:
+Place the data in the ```in``` folder so your folder structure looks like this:

 ```
 - in